 How Do I Apply For A Business Card?

-You’ll want to first do proper research to find the best card for you.
-Not all cards are equally good for everyone.
-Some cards look snazzy up front, but they may not mesh with your professional pursuits.
-With that in mind, you’ll want to look for a card that has rewards that align with your business expenses while also allowing you to make the most of the card’s other benefits.
+You’ll first want to do proper research to find the best card for you.
+Not all cards are equally suitable for everyone.
+Some cards look snazzy upfront, but they may not mesh with your professional pursuits.
+With that in mind, you’ll want to look for a card with rewards that align with your business expenses while also allowing you to make the most of the card’s other benefits.

 Because you’re self-employed, you might not have a history of business income or a business tax identification number.
 In most cases, card issuers will do a pull on your personal credit and your personal income to guarantee your credit history.
 Additionally, your social security number can often be used in place of a tax ID number.
 During the application process, you can also usually list yourself as a sole proprietor when filling out what kind of business you own.

 And most importantly, never lie on a credit card application.
 Lying about your business or making up business income will only bring about a world of hurt in the future — even if you somehow manage to get approved.